BCLawLibrary/practical-ai-in-30-days/day-24-final-day-a-journey-through-ai-reflections-and-next-steps.md

 **Premium Options to Consider:** When you're ready to take your AI usage to the next level, consider investing in a premium tier of your preferred platform.
 For approximately $20/month, you can access:

-* Higher rate limits
+* Higher rate limits and access to the most advanced models
 * Longer conversations
-* Advanced features like custom GPTs, projects, personalization, or advanced Voice with ChatGPT
+* Advanced features like custom GPTs, projects, personalization, code execution, data analysis, or advanced Voice with ChatGPT
-* Multimodal capabilities (files/image/code/data analysis)
+* Multimodal capabilities (files/image/audio/video)
 * Priority access during peak times

 My recommendation?
 Start with the free tiers to discover which interface and capabilities best match your needs.
 Once you've identified your preferred platform and are consistently pushing against free tier limits, or find that free tier features are not meeting your needs, that's the time to consider a premium subscription.
 The productivity gains and quality of life improvements can far outweigh the cost for regular users.